 1. Get your Form 1095-A, Health Insurance Marketplace® Statement

 Don’t file your 2017 taxes until you have an accurate 1095-A.

 2. Make sure information on your 1095-A is right — and if not, call us

-- Verify basic information about health plan and household members on Parts I and II of the form.
-See errors?
+- Confirm basic information about health plan and household members on Parts I and II of the form.
 Contact the Marketplace Call Center if you find an error.

 - If you paid full price for your health plan, Part III, column C should be blank or have the number "0."

-- Use this SLCSP figure to fill out Form 8962, Premium Tax Credit (PDF).
-You'll find out if you qualify for a premium tax credit based on your final 2017 income.
+4. If you paid full price and want to see if you qualify for a premium tax credit based on your final 2017 income

-If you were enrolled in a Marketplace plan without premium tax credits for only part of 2017, or other family members had different coverage, visit the relevant pages below.
+If you were enrolled in a Marketplace plan without premium tax credits for only part of 2017, or other household members had different coverage, visit these pages for enrollment in: